mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 > Answer 1: Because it is [the] right entrance to the Buddha Dharma.

-Here it says the reason [...] why we have to practice zazen first, as sublimity of practicing and studying Buddha’s teaching, it is because it is [the] right entrance to the buddha-dharma. *Right entrance*.
+Here it says [the reason] why we have to practice zazen first, as sublimity of practicing and studying Buddha’s teaching.
+It is because it is right entrance to the buddha-dharma. *Right entrance*.

 And the second question is,

-> Question 2: Why is it alone the right entrance?
+> [Question 2:] Why is it alone the right entrance?

 The answer is,

-> Answer 2: The great teacher Shakyamuni Buddha beyond doubt rightly transmitted zazen as the wonderful means for attaining the Way.
+> [Answer 2:] The great teacher Shakyamuni Buddha beyond doubt rightly transmitted zazen as the wonderful means for attaining the Way.
 Also, the tathagatas of the three periods all attain the way through zazen.
-That is the reason they have transmitted from one to another as the right entrance.
+That is the reason they have transmitted [it] from one to another as the right entrance.
 That is not all: patriarchs from the western skies of India to the eastern earth of China all have gained the way through zazen.
 Therefore, I now point it out to men and devas as the right entrance.

 So this answer is very interesting.

 Question number two is, “Why is zazen alone the right entrance?”
 The answer is, [...] beyond doubt, Shakyamuni Buddha and ancestors, many buddhas, transmitted the wonderful means for attaining the way.
 Also, the tathagatas of the three periods all attain the way through zazen.
 That is the reason they have transmitted from one to another as the right entrance.
-That means beyond doubt, Buddha Shakyamuni and many buddhas and ancestors just accept this practice of zazen, and learn what the Buddha’s teaching is, what the universe is, what the peaceful life is.
-That’s why it is called *right entrance*.
-Right entrance to the buddha-dharma, to the universe.
+That means beyond doubt, Buddha Shakyamuni and many buddhas and ancestors just accept the practice of zazen, and learn what the Buddha’s teaching is, what the universe is, what the peaceful life is.
+That’s why it is called *right entrance* – right entrance to the buddha-dharma, to the universe.
 Right entrance to get into the peaceful world.

 In this case, I think the most important point is, in Zen Buddhism particularly, Dogen Zenji [talks] about right entrance. *Right* means that you have to learn something straightforward[ly], without artifice or design, without intention or purposes.

 Let me say [it] like this.
 When you devote yourself to do something using your intention and will, consciousness, with a purpose, and then, if you continue to devote yourself to accomplish one thing you want to do, finally, you discover that there is no sign of intention and purpose, because your whole body and mind becomes one and they work together.

-For instance, if you look at the football game and the tea ceremony and archery, or whatever you do – climb the rock [faces of the] mountains – first of all you have to use your consciousness and intention, instead of being enslaved by consciousness or your intentions.
-You really have to use intention and consciousness and be one with the rock mountains and the football.
-And then you will discover that there is no sign of intention or purpose, because purpose and intentions are completely melted away right in the middle of dynamic activity of climbing the mountain and playing football, between the ball and you, between the rock mountain and you.
-That is called to learn something straightforward[ly] without intention or artifice or design or purposes.
+For instance, if you look at [playing football], [or] the tea ceremony, [or] archery, or whatever you do – climb the rock [faces of the] mountains – first of all you have to use your consciousness and intention.
+Instead of being enslaved by consciousness or your intentions, you really have to use intention and consciousness, and be one with the rock mountains and the football.
+And then, you will discover that there is no sign of intention or purpose, because purpose and intentions are completely melted away right in the middle of the dynamic activity of climbing the mountain or playing football, between the ball and you, between the rock mountain and you.
+That is called to learn something straightforward[ly], without intention or artifice or design or purposes.
 It doesn’t mean you should ignore or destroy your consciousness, et cetera.
 Is that clear?

 That is one point.

-The second point is, what is *learning*? *To learn* is not to know something or to put the knowledge into your head.
+The second point is: what is *learning*? *To learn* is not to know something or to put the knowledge into your head.
 To learn is what is called *mane be* in Japanese, “*ma*-*ne*-*be*.” *Mane be* [is the] root of *learn* in Japanese. *Mane be* means to imitate or emulate; this is called *to learn* in Japanese.

-But if you say “to learn” or “to study something,” you have an immediate preconception that you should get some knowledge from the object, from the teacher, or from your activity, et cetera.
+But if you say “to learn” or “to study something,” you immediately have a preconception that you should get some knowledge from the object, from the teacher, or from your activity, et cetera.
 But this is not real learning, because from this you never experience totally ripeness.
 It’s pretty difficult to deepen your life [that way].
 In order to deepen your life, or in order to make your life ripe, I think you should learn human life in the universal perspective.
 In other words, you should put yourself in the total picture of your life, interconnected, interpenetrated with all beings, and *then* you can learn something.
 That is called *to learn*.
 So to learn is to emulate, to imitate something.

 That’s why here it says [that] Shakyamuni Buddha and ancestors, all teachers, beyond doubt, transmit this sublime practice of meditation from generation to generation, up to now, whatever ages change.

 That is most important.

-How can you learn the sublimity of human life from your parents, your superior, your grandparents, your grand-grandparents?
+How can you learn the sublimity of human life from your parents, your superiors, your grandparents, your grand-grandparents?
 How do you learn?
 It’s pretty difficult to learn the sublimity of your grandparents’ life and your grand-grandparents’ life and your American ancestors’ life.
 It’s pretty hard.
 Of course you can learn, you can have lots of knowledge of American ancestors from books, from teachers – but that is pretty shaky, because that knowledge disappears sooner or later.
 And also, that knowledge doesn’t penetrate your body and skin.
 So I think knowledge is important, but the most important point is you have to learn the sublimity of human life from your grandparents, from the teachers, from your friends, from the superiors.
 How?
 Just, you have to imitate.
 Emulate.

 But maybe you have a question: why do we have to emulate or imitate somebody’s life?
 You don’t like it.
 That’s why Zen Buddhists always complain, you know?
-The teacher says you should do this or you shouldn’t do that – immediately Zen students start to complain, because “I don’t want to.”
-I don’t want to be blind, you know?
-I don’t want to lose myself.
+The teacher says you should do this or you shouldn’t do that – immediately Zen students start to complain, because “I don’t want to be [blind],” you know?
+“I don’t want to lose myself.”
 Of course, I understand. *[Laughter.]* Because [people are] pretty self-centered, you know?
 Not only Americans – everyone.
-But particularly, I am very surprised to see American students emphasizing always, “*I* come first.” *[He laughs, and the group laughs.]* I don’t know how to deal with it. *[Laughter.]* But I must be always patient, and right in the middle of that self-centeredness, you always [be] present.
-And also I always demonstrate who I am, [...]
-I always demonstrate what I am, and that which I have learned from the teachers, [...]
-Buddha’s teaching, et cetera.
+But particularly, I am very surprised to see American students emphasizing always, “*I* come first.” *[He laughs, and then the group laughs.]* I don’t know how to deal with it... *[Laughter.]* But I must be always patient and right in the middle of that self-centeredness you always present.
+And also, [...]
+I always demonstrate what I am, and that which I have learned from the teachers, [...] from Buddha’s teaching, et cetera.

-I think this is the most important practice for us. *Imitating* is not to be a parrot, okay?
-Do you understand?
-Parrot?
-Someone says, “Good morning.”
-You say, “Good morning.” *[Laughter.]* [That] is not to imitate or emulate.
+So I think this is the most important practice for us. *Imitating* is not to be a “parrot,” okay?
+Do you understand “parrot”?
+Someone says, “Good morning”; you say, “Good morning.” *[Laughter.]* [That] is not to imitate or emulate.

 In human history, we found the fact that two trees rub each other and finally it makes a fire.
 And then, human beings discovered the way how to make a fire through this fact.
 And then human beings just imitate.
 Do you know how to make a fire [like] in the ancient time?
-Human beings exactly imitate what the trees did in order to make a fire.
+Human beings exactly imitate what the trees did, in order to make a fire.

-So, I think the imitation or [emulation] doesn’t mean just to imitate, but you have to have a creative life.
-From imitation, from emulating somebody’s life, *then* you can create your life.
+So, I think imitation or emulation doesn’t mean just to imitate, but you have to have a creative life.
+From imitation, from emulating somebody’s life, then you can *create* your life.
 Otherwise, how can you deepen your life?

 This is [a] most important point, alright?

 So that is *right entrance to buddha-dharma*.
 If you want to get into what the peaceful world is or what the peaceful spiritual life is – you cannot get any knowledge from that, you know?
-So you have to put yourself right in the middle of peaceful, spiritual life, mentioned or suggested by teachers and the Buddha’s teaching.
+So you have to put yourself right in the middle of the peaceful, spiritual life, mentioned or suggested by teachers and the Buddha’s teaching.
 Anyway, we have to imitate, emulate.

 That is zazen, anyway.
 Okay?
 Zazen.